How to customize your Echo Show or Echo Spot

 With the first several Amazon Alexa speakers, the most you could hope to personalize or customize their appearance was by disguising it with a case or wrapping them with a vinyl skin.
 The newer generation of Alexa speakers, however, are dominated by touchscreen displays.

-With the Echo Show ($149.99 at Amazon.com) and Echo Spot ($129.99 at Amazon.com), you'll likely be less worried about changing its physical appearance and more apt to tweak its home screen to your personal preferences.
+With the Echo Show and Echo Spot, you'll likely be less worried about changing its physical appearance and more apt to tweak its home screen to your personal preferences.
 Here's how to do just that.

 How to change the Echo Show and Echo Spot home screen